NikhilRaikwar/HealthAI-Assistant/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🎃 Hacktoberfest Participation
 - [ ] This issue is related to Hacktoberfest contributions
-- [ ] This is a Hacktoberfest feature/change
+- [ ] I would like to work on this issue for Hacktoberfest

+## 👥 Recognition
+If you report this bug and it's confirmed, consider adding yourself to [CONTRIBUTORS.md](../../CONTRIBUTORS.md) under the "Bug Hunters" section!

 ## 🐛 Bug Description
 A clear and concise description of what the bug is.